rsocket/rsocket/Protocol.md

 ## Resuming Operation

-Due to the large number of active requests for ReactiveSocket, it is often necessary to provide the ability for resuming operation on transport failure.
+Due to the large number of active requests for RSocket, it is often necessary to provide the ability for resuming operation on transport failure.
 This behavior is totally optional for operation and may be supported or not based on an implementation choice.

 ### Assumptions

-ReactiveSocket resumption exists only for specific cases.
+RSocket resumption exists only for specific cases.
 It is not intended to be an “always works” solution.
 If resuming operation is not possible, the connection should be terminated with an ERROR as specified by the protocol definition.

 1. Resumption is optional behavior for implementations.
 But highly suggested.
 Clients and Servers should assume NO resumption capability by default.
 1. Resumption is an optimistic operation.
 It may not always succeed.